+Program Requirements:

+30 credits

+Required Courses:

-†CURR 514/Curriculum Theory and Practice EDAD 525/Introduction to Educational Leadership EDFN 508/Introduction to Research †SUPV 520/Staff Supervision EDAD 540/School Finance and Resource Management EDAD 572/School Law †EDAD 617/Advanced School Leadership: Supervision/Admin EDAD 691/Fall Internship in Educational Leadership I EDAD 692/Spring Internship in Educational Leadership II EDAD 693/Summer Internship in Educational Leadership III Additional Program Options:
+†CURR 514/Curriculum Theory and Practice EDAD 525/Introduction to Educational Leadership

-Students must take the following course if they wish to obtain Supervisor Certification.
+EDFN 520/Leadership for Social Justice

+EDFN 521/Cultural Foundations of Education

-†CURR 555/Advanced Study of Curriculum Development for
+CURR 555/Advanced Study of Curriculum Development for

 Children and Adolescents

-EDAD 530/Group Dynamics for School Leaders

-521/Cultural Foundations of Education EDFN

-EDFN 508/Introduction to Research and Data-Based Decision

-Making
+†SUPV 520/Staff Supervision

+EDAD 540/School Finance and Resource Management

+EDAD 572/School Law

+†EDAD 617/Advanced School Leadership: Supervision/Admin

+EDAD 691/Principalship I EDAD 692/Principalship II EDAD 693/Principalship III

-Supervisor Certification Course Work
+Supervisor Certification Course Work\

 TCNJ offers the appropriate courses necessary for certification as a supervisor in the public schools in the State of New Jersey.
 This course work can be completed on a non-matriculant basis.
 A student must complete 12 credits of course work-some of which may be from the individual's master's program-and submit an official transcript and application for Supervisor Certification to the State of New Jersey upon completion of the below course work.
 General requirements for issuance of the certification can be obtained through the New Jersey State Department of Education.

 TCNJ Courses

 CURR 514/Curriculum Theory and Practice

 SUPV 520/Staff Supervision

-Students in the Educational Leadership Program (Principal) or taking courses for Supervision Certificate should be aware that the curriculum is designed to comply with the State of New Jersey's Administrative Code.
-Consequently, the School of Education may have to alter graduation and/or certificate requirements to meet any and all changes mandated by the State of New Jersey Department of Education.

-EDAD 617/Advanced Leadership in School Administration and Supervision
+EDAD 617/Advanced Leadership in School Administration and

+Supervision

-CURR 555 or ELEM 555/Advanced Study of Curriculum Development for Children and Adolescence
+CURR 555 or ELEM 555/Advanced Study of Curriculum

+Development for Children and Adolescence

 Teacher Leader Certificate Program

 The Department of Educational Administration and Secondary Education (EASE) offers a Teacher Leader Certificate Program designed for training practicing teachers to work in non-supervisory school leadership roles.
 After candidates complete the 5-course (15 graduate credits) sequence they will obtain a Teacher Leader Certificate.

 Courses

 EDAD 530/Group Dynamics for Educational Leaders

 3 credits

 EDFN 520/Leadership for Social Justice

 3 credits

 EDAD 545/Instructional Leadership

 3 credits

 EDAD 565/Facilitating Professional Learning

-3 credits

 EDFN 508/Introduction to Research and Data-Based Decision Making

 3 credits

+\Students in the Educational Leadership Program (Principal) or taking courses for Supervision Certificate should be aware that the curriculum is designed to comply with the State of New Jersey's Administrative Code.
+Consequently, the School of Education may have to alter graduation and/or certificate requirements to meet any and all changes mandated by the State of New Jersey Department of Education.

-Master of Education in Educational Leadership- Instruction (EDAD_MED05) (in Partnership with The Regional Training Center)
+Master of Education in Educational Leadership- Instruction (EDAD MED05) (in Partnership with The Regional Training Center)

 Alan Amtzis, Director, Graduate Program in Educational Leadership: Instruction

 The Master of Education (MEd) in Educational Leadership: Instruction program addresses the teacher within the context of the classroom, as well as the greater educational community, with regard to school-wide teacher reform, teachers' professional development, and teacher leadership.
 The reflective practices of self-study, teacher research, and classroom inquiry provide a thematic curricular link throughout the program.
 Classroom-based research is increasingly featured as a critical component of contemporary educational assessment models.
 The Regional Training Center (RTC) has been providing quality graduate course work in education throughout the Mid-Atlantic region since 1993.
 TCNJ has been the New Jersey partner in providing sponsorship for graduate RTC programs offered throughout the state since 2000.
 This partnership has grown to include the Master of Education in Educational Leadership: Instruction, which will include both on- and off-campus work.

 Admission Requirements: